vbusnita/eks-ray-llm/README.md

 # Master Plan: Roadmap for Leveling Up

 This is my structured plan to evolve the repo from basic to advanced, building key skills along the way.
-I'll track progress via commits and issues.
+I'll track progress via commits.
 Each phase focuses on 1-2 weeks of part-time work (5-10 hours/week) to fit family life.

 ## Phase 1: Polish Basics (Current Focus - Q1 2026)